 A Tax sale is the process followed by a Municipality to recover unpaid property taxes through the sale of the property that is in arrears.
 The City of Brampton carries out recovery of tax arrears in accordance to legislation, municipal policies and procedures.

 A Tax Arrears Certificate (lien on title of the property) may be registered where any part of tax arrears is owing on January 1st in the second year following that in which the property taxes become owing.
 The sale of land for tax arrears (tax sale) is governed by the Municipal Act, 2001, S.O.
 2001, c.25, including Ontario Regulation 181/03.

 The registration of a Tax Arrears Certificate indicates that the property may be advertised and sold by tender process if taxes, penalties, interest and reasonable costs incurred by the City (the cancellation price) are not paid within one year (or 90 days for commercial properties escheated to the Crown) of registration of the certificate.
-Advertisements are generally published in the Brampton Guardian for four consecutive weeks, in the Ontario Gazette for one week and on the City web site from the first date of advertising up to the date of tender opening.
+Advertisements are published in the Toronto Star for four consecutive weeks, in the Ontario Gazette for one week and on the City web site from the first date of advertising up to the date of tender opening.

 Once a Tax Arrears Certificate has been registered, partial payments cannot be accepted, except upon Treasurer’s or designate approval of an extension agreement, arranged with the owner or interested party (as described by legislation) prior to the expiry of the one-year (or 90-day) period.